 To evaluate WPT-Opt's performance, we compare it with a representative charging station recommendation system [5] (Recommend in short), and a baseline method, in which each EV selects the nearest charging station for recharge (Baseline in short).
 To make the methods comparable, they all use the same deployment of wireless chargers based on the existing positions of charging stations.
 In Recommend, when an EV sends out a request for recharging, the central controller calculates the non-charging time of each existing charging station based on current occupancy of the charging station, and the charger seeking time based on current traffic.
 Finally, the central controller outputs the charging station with the minimal charging time cost.
 While in Baseline, whenever an EV requests a recharge, the central controller recommends it the charger lane with the shortest driving time.
 Note that the calculation of the driving time does not consider current traffic state on road network.
-In WPT-Opt, we assume that the target charger lane of the EVs are determined by the central controller with the same method of Recommend based on current traffic status and charger availability.
+In addition, we also evaluate the performance of the extension of WPT-Opt (denoted as WPT-Opt+), which considers the friendship of vehicles and the drivers' routing choice based on the presence of chargers in road vehicle density calculation.
+In WPT-Opt and WPT-Opt+, we assume that the target charger lane of the EVs are determined by the central controller with the same method of Recommend based on current traffic status and charger availability.